cvmfs/cvmfs/README.md

 data from the union file system's writable branch and transform the data into the CernVM-FS storage format.

-CernVM-FS is actively used by small and large HEP collaborations.
+CernVM-FS is actively used by small and large scientific collaborations.
 In many cases, it replaces package managers and shared software areas on cluster file systems as means to distribute the software used to process experiment data.